IASG/CTFBot/README.md

 # IASG CTFBot

 This is a bot that will be run in the IASG discord server to help with maintaining CTFs.
 The bot is currently running on [botshard.com](https://botshard.com) with a MongoDB from [cloud.mongodb.com](https://cloud.mongodb.com).
 Both on the free tier, of a personal account.
+This is using the [discord.py](https://discordpy.readthedocs.io/en/stable/index.html#) for the discord bot, and [pymongo](https://pymongo.readthedocs.io/en/stable/) for the MongoDB connection.

 ## Deployment